Child Custody Lawyer in Lancaster, PA

 - The child’s safety and welfare: Any type of abuse or factors that may show a safety risk to the child will have a strong influence on the outcome.

 - Meeting the child’s needs: The court will favor a parent who can provide stability for the child.
-This could include emotional and financial stability as well as supervision and support.
-This might also include staying in a certain neighborhood or school and maintaining ties to siblings and other family members.
+This could include emotional and financial stability, supervision, and support.
+It might also include staying in a certain neighborhood or school and maintaining ties to siblings and other family members.

-- Encouraging good relationships: The law recognizes a child’s need to have a strong relationship with both parents and will consider each parent’s ability to work together for the best interests of their child.
+- Encouraging good relationships: The law recognizes a child’s need to have a strong relationship with both parents and will consider each parent’s ability to work together for their child’s best interests.

 Most of the factors somehow relate to these main categories.
 In some circumstances, a biological parent may not be the best guardian of a child.
-Grandparents and other relatives can also seek custody of a child in certain circumstances.
+Grandparents and other relatives can also seek child custody in certain circumstances.

-No one knows your child and your family the way you and your ex do.
+No one knows your child and your family like you and your ex do.
 That is why I often encourage my clients to consider attempting to discuss the custody schedule with the other parent, either through the attorneys or directly, rather than leave it up to the courts.

 Studies have shown that, when parents create their own custody agreement, they report better outcomes and satisfaction with the arrangement as well as a better track record of following the agreement.
 In addition, children tend to adjust better to their living situations when their parents find amicable solutions to custody disputes.
 Finally, it saves you time and money over litigating your disputes in court.
 I will be there to look out for your interests the entire time.